datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI02-spatial-data-formats.md

 4. The `resolution` of the data

 We will explore metadata in tif files in the next, tutorial - [Spatial Intro 03: Data About Data -- Intro to Metadata File Formats and Structure]({{ site.baseurl }}R/metadata-file-formats-structures)

 IMPORTANT: just because a `.tif` file can store metadata tags, doesn't mean that metadata are always included!
 If the data creator doesn't actively add `.tif` tags, then they may not be there for us to use.

 ### Metadata - Saving .tif Files in R

 In `R`, and many other `GIS` tools, it's important to ensure that `.tif` tags are properly saved when you export a `.tif`.
-For example, when using the `writeRaster()`function in `R`, if you do not specify the `NA` (noData) value when you export a GeoTIFF, it will defaul to a different value which could be read incorrectly in other programs!
+For example, when using the `writeRaster()`function in `R`, if you do not specify the `NA` (noData) value when you export a GeoTIFF, it will default to a different value which could be read incorrectly in other programs!